 Decisions subject to a right of review under the Act

 A person affected by a decision of an officer under FA law may apply for a review of the decision.
-DSS, the Department of Education, Centrelink, Medicare Australia or the ATO should not accept liability if an incorrect decision has been made under FA law when there is a right of review available to the person.
+DSS, DESE, Centrelink, Medicare Australia or the ATO should not accept liability if an incorrect decision has been made under FA law when there is a right of review available to the person.

 Liability when giving advice

 Liability will generally not arise if the reason for the advice being incorrect was that the individual had provided incorrect information and there was no reason for the staff member to query the accuracy of that information.

 No liability will arise if the advice was incorrect because the officer reached a view of the law that was reasonable.